 The antioxidants, nutrients and antibacterial properties of garlic have made it a choice for hair and skin care.
 Some research suggests that the allicin in garlic may help prevent hair loss and its natural antimicrobial properties may keep hair and scalp healthy.

 For similar reasons, people have tried using raw garlic on skin blemishes and to kill acne-causing bacteria.
 Although this may appear to help at times, garlic can also burn the skin.

 Garlic has long been said to repel mosquitoes: Eat copious amounts and the bloodsuckers won't dare to bite you.
 But when researchers studied if the strong odor would ward off the biting pests, they were unable to prove any sort of repellent connection.

-However, in one recent study, researchers found that essential oils were effective at repelling the swede midge, a tiny fly that is a major pest for farmers of broccoli, kale and other cabbage-family crops.
+However, in one study published in Scientific Reports, researchers found that essential oils were effective at repelling the swede midge, a tiny fly that is a major pest for farmers of broccoli, kale and other cabbage-family crops.
 They tried garlic, spearmint, thyme, eucalyptus lemon and cinnamon bark and found garlic was the most successful at scaring off the invading pest.